Week 7: The Weird Stuff

 For those burdened with the gift/curse/weapon of the Evil Eye, this enchantment is a potent magnifier.
-You erect over or more gates or doorframes, often of hewn stone and attune them to your power in a series of ceremonies.
+You erect one or more gates or doorframes, often of hewn stone, and attune them to your power in a series of ceremonies.
 Thereafter, if you meet someone’s eyes through the space of these frames, each gate doubles your Eye’s power.
 When combined with a modified version of the Gate Sail that allows two-way vision, this can become a potent long-range weapon.

 Ward of Snade the Pood Beast

 Snade is a wandering godling of chimerical form.
 You can call upon its power to attract one sort of “beast” and repel another (of roughly equal mass) in equal numbers – for example, keeping one tiger at bay for each panda that answers the call.
 Some scholars theorize that this invocation is one of the oldest spells known to humanity, and is responsible for driving the domestication of various animals, from cats to elephants.